135: OUR FIRST NIGHT BECAME FRIGHT NIGHT IN GREENEVILLE

 When we finally arrived in Greeneville, we immediately made our way up Monument Hill to the Andrew Johnson National Cemetery where Bob got his first glimpse at the grave of our 17th President.
 My photographer was surprised the cemetery gates were open at 5:20pm – he thought we were twenty minutes late for entry into the sacred burial ground.
 Although the late afternoon sun angle was terrible for photos, that visit gave my companions the idea to return for night photos of Johnson’s gravesite – which was something I thought would be cool.
 There’s nothing better than visiting a cemetery after dark.

 We drove into downtown Greeneville where we checked in to the General Morgan Inn.
-I laughed to myself when Tom asked the desk clerk for a room on the second floor; which was the area of the hotel that’s reputed to be haunted by the ghost of General John Hunt Morgan himself.
+I laughed to myself when Tom asked the desk clerk for a room on the second floor, which was the area of the hotel that’s reputed to be haunted by the ghost of General John Hunt Morgan himself.
 When the clerk said we had Room 212, I nearly fell out of the camera case – that was the same room that my photographer, his wife, and I had stayed in during our 2019 visit to Greeneville.
 I knew what I planned on doing throughout the night: I’d be on full ghost alert!

 For dinner, the three of us headed five miles east until we arrived at a Tusculum eatery called the Old Oak Tap Room.
 I could tell that my photographer was hungry as I watched him eat his BLT sandwich and tater tots like someone was about to snatch them from him.
 But he wasn’t finished – Tom also ordered a beer cheese pretzel that was so enormous he had to take some of it back to the hotel in a doggie bag.
 I had wondered if John Hunt Morgan liked beer cheese pretzels.